MicrosoftDocs/azure-devops-docs/docs/boards/extensions/migrate-integrate.md

 ## Integrate with third-party tools using service hooks

 You can integrate Azure Boards with other third-party tools such as Jenkins and Trello.
 Using service hooks you can generate actions based on Azure DevOps events.
-To learn more, review one of the following articles:
+For more information, review one of the following articles:
 -  [Create a service hook for Azure DevOps with Jenkins](../../service-hooks/services/jenkins.md)
 -  [Create a service hook for Azure DevOps with Trello](../../service-hooks/services/trello.md)